alu-source/open_USAN/README.md

 <img src="Documentation/Pictures/TR_1D.png" width="300" >

 To accurately calculate the speed of the transmissions, the time of flight (ToF) between transmission and reception must be accurately measured, which requires some neat digital signal processing.
-An interactive MATLAB script (or PDF) with a step-by-step explanation and visualization can be found here.
 The sensor can be used and configured via serial terminal, all commands and expected behaviour are given in the manual.

 ## 2. Build instructions
 ### Hardware